On Az\'ema-Yor processes, their optimal properties and the Bachelier-drawdown equation: The Bachelier--drawdown equation

-As noted above, this equation, for a class of processes $X$, was studied in Cvitani\'c and Karatzas \cite{CK95}.
-Furthermore, in \cite{CK95} authors in fact introduced processes $M^U(X)$ where $U$ is the a power utility function, and used them to solve the portfolio optimisation problem with drawdown constraint of Grossman and Zhou \cite{GZ93} (see also \cite{ET08}).
-Using our methods we can simplify and generalize their results and show that the portfolio optimisation problem with drawdown constraint, for a general utility function and a general drawdown function, is equivalent to an unconstrained portfolio optimisation problem with a modified utility function.
-We develop these ideas in a separate paper.
+As noted above, this equation, for a class of processes $X$, was studied in Cvitani\'{c} and Karatzas \cite{CK95}.
+Furthermore, in~\cite{CK95} authors in fact introduced processes $M^U(X)$ where $U$ is the a power utility function, and used them to solve the portfolio optimization problem with drawdown constraint of Grossman and Zhou \cite{GZ93} (see also~\cite{ET08}).
+Using our methods we can simplify and generalize their results and show that the portfolio optimization problem with drawdown constraint, for a general utility function and a general drawdown function, is equivalent to an unconstrained portfolio optimization problem with a modified utility function.
+We develop these ideas in a~separate paper.